 Staying Conservative Until There’s More Research

-I’m conservative when it comes to feeding children and want to see research that shows a certain approach is appropriate for kids and their unique nutritional needs.
+I’m conservative when it comes to feeding children and want to see the research that shows a certain approach is appropriate for kids and their unique nutritional needs.

-For example, we now know vegetarian diets can work well, but parents need to do their homework so they can provide a variety of foods and supplement as needed.
+For example, we now know vegetarian diets can work well, but parents need to do their homework so they can provide a variety of foods and supplements as needed.
 In Fearless Feeding, we help parents understand their child’s nutritional needs at each stage, so they can meet those needs through foods and supplements if necessary.

 I know there is a tendency to distrust “food advice” given from mainstream organizations like the government.
 But there is often much research that goes into those recommendations, which can’t always be said for the latest food fad.

 Roberts, I.F., West R.J., Ogilvie D., and Dillon M.J.
 Malnutrition in infants receiving cult diets: a form of child abuse.
 British Medical Journal, 1979, 1, 296-298.